We want to make your volunteering experience with us enjoyable, rewarding and safe.

 As our volunteer activities evolve, we want to put extra measures in place to ensure the safety of our volunteers.

-their GoodSAM profile.
+We would like to invite all volunteers to provide an emergency contact to their GoodSAM profile.
 We will only use this information in the event of an emergency or if our Support Teams can’t contact you when completing volunteering activity.

 During your volunteering you will come across personal and sensitive information about individuals as part of the support you will offer.
 We want to make sure that all information stays safe and confidential in line with the Data Protection Act 2018 and GDPR Regulations 2018.